 This scholarship is provided to further the education, in any field, to an adult whose education was interrupted for at least one year.

 This scholarship is awarded to a student who has been accepted or is currently enrolled in a nursing school for an associate or bachelor’s degree in nursing.

 - Honorary State Regents’ American History Scholarship:

 This scholarship is awarded to a college or university junior or senior with a concentrated study in history, government, or political science (or proof of intent to teach history or government).

 This scholarship is awarded to an undergraduate or postgraduate student who is majoring in elementary or secondary school teacher education.

 Our NSDAR awards multiple scholarships to students showing dedication to the pursuit of degrees in diverse disciplines including history, law, nursing, and education.
-More information about these scholarships can be found on the Scholarships page of the NSDAR website.
-Applications for the 2019-2020 school year will be accepted August 1, 2019, through February 15, 2020.
+More information about these scholarships can be found on the Scholarships page of the NSDAR Website.

-The Longs Peak Chapter NSDAR, Colorado State Society NSDAR, and NSDAR have experienced speakers who offer excellent programs to other civic and service organizations.
+The Longs Peak Chapter, Colorado State Society, and NSDAR have experienced speakers who offer excellent programs to other civic and service organizations.
 Some topics include American history, genealogy and lineage research, education, historic preservation, patriotism, and various programs on the Daughters of the American Revolution.

 For more information about speakers and programs provided by the DAR and the Longs Peak Chapter, contact our chapter regent using our Contact Us form.